 Some people celebrate losing weight with a professional pedicure.
 Others opt for a new bikini.
-But if you're Kim Kardashian, you highlight your 56-pound weight loss on a high fat low carb ketogenic diet by going gothic, reported Hello magazine on July 21.
+But if you're Kim Kardashian, you highlight your 56-pound weight loss on a high fat low carb ketogenic diet by going gothic, reported Hello magazine.

 "Gothic keeks," she captioned her new look.
 She also posted a selfie showing herself at the gym, emphasizing her slimmer body by wearing only a bra top and leggings.

 With a one-year-old baby, Kim is taking advantage of nap time for North to work out and maintain her weight loss.
-She summed it up with a post: "Gym time while my baby is napping," reported Us Weekly on July 20.
+She summed it up with a post: "Gym time while my baby is napping," reported Us Weekly.

 Proud of her slim-down success, Kim has posted numerous shots of her body in a bikini.
 Apparently her fans enjoy them, as she has more than 16 million Instagram followers.